AzyCrw4282/mysql-gateway/README.md

 curl http://localhost:8080/getTable=users
 ```

+## Usage Instructions

+- Build from the src,

+Or

+- Run through the docker container `docker pull <dockerImage>`

 ## Intended Features

-- get the table,
+- get the table, --Done
-- get a row by id,
+- get a row by id, --Done
 - get required coloumns
 - update where field=<value>,
 - delete where field=<value>,